Discarded-Team/Pyndemic/rules.md

 Each player takes a random role card, a reference sheet, and a starting hand of cards (four each for 2 players, three for 3 players, two for 4 players).
 Infection and outbreak markers are placed at the first space on their respective tracks.
 A research station is placed in Atlanta, and players each put the pawn matching their role card in Atlanta.

-huffle the infection deck.
+Shuffle the infection deck.
 Draw three cards, and put three cubes of the appropriate color in each city.
 Draw three more cards, and put two cubes in each of those cities.
 Draw three more cards, and put one cube in each of those cities.
 All cards, once drawn, are placed in the infection discard pile.

 Divide the player deck into four equal piles, and shuffle one Epidemic card into each pile.
 Then place the four piles on top of each other to form the player deck.